Khasan (urban-type settlement)

-Khasanskoe (Хаса́нское) is an urban locality (an urban-type settlement) in Khasansky District of Primorsky Krai, Russia.
+Khasan (Хаса́н) is an urban locality (an urban-type settlement) in Khasansky District of Primorsky Krai, Russia.
 It is located near the tripoint on the Tumen River where the borders of Russia, China and North Korea converge.
 Population:

 Geography

-Khasanskoe is the only Russian-inhabited locality on the border with North Korea.
+Khasan is the only Russian-inhabited locality on the border with North Korea.
 It lies near Lake Khasan and the Tumen River.
 The border between Russia and North Korea is formed by the river, but the Tumen's course sometimes changes during floods, effectively diminishing the territory of Russia and threatening to flood the settlement of Khasan and the Peschanaya border station.
 Since 2003, work has been progressing to reinforce the area with rocky soil for protection against erosion by the river.
 There is an unobtrusive Russian outpost near the border with a large radar array.
 On the North Korean side of the border lies Tumangang.
 The closest Chinese settlement is the village of Fangchuan.

 Transportation

 Rail

-Khasanskoe has a railway station on the Baranovsky-Khasan railway line from Vladivostok to Rason in North Korea.
+Khasan has a railway station on the Baranovsky-Khasan railway line from Vladivostok to Rason in North Korea.
 It is the link between Russia and North Korea, by a rail bridge over the Tumen River called the Korean-Russian Friendship Bridge (Korean: 조로친선교).
 The North Korean station in Tumangang Workers' District, Sonbong, is directly across the river.